-UCD Institute for British-Irish Studies (IBIS) launches major new research programme on Constitutional Futures after Brexit:
+UCD Institute for British-Irish Studies (IBIS) has just launched its major new research programme

 Ireland is facing major political and constitutional choices over the next decade.
 They arise from changing relations between Ireland and Northern Ireland, the United Kingdom’s decision to leave the European Union and its consequences for the UK’s own union, and the transformation of the EU itself.
 Together, these changes amount to a constitutional moment for both Ireland and Northern Ireland in their most significant neighbouring relationships.
 During such periods, change can accumulate in multi-dimensional and often unanticipated ways, leaving major actors ill-prepared for the sudden shifts of interests, affinities and identities that together define such political transitions.
 The more effectively that potential changes are analysed, debated and mapped ahead of events, the better prepared political leaderships, decision-makers, interest groups and citizens will be to make informed choices and decide how these choices can be shaped and directed.

 In this spirit the Institute of British-Irish Studies (IBIS) based at University College Dublin is launching a new three-year research project on Constitutional Futures after Brexit.